imarc/handbook/backend.markdown

 	phpcs --standard=psr1,psr2 .

-iMarc exceptions to PSR standards and specific items that PSR 1 and 2 don't address can be found below.
+Imarc exceptions to PSR standards and specific items that PSR 1 and 2 don't address can be found below.

 ### Line Breaks